busypeoples/busypeoples.github.io/_posts/2015-03-24-d3-with-react-js.markdown

 ```

-This was a proof and concept of replacing the original D3 chart rendering part with React.
+This was a proof of concept of replacing the original D3 chart rendering part with React.
 The code needs more refining obviously, including adding propTypes for example.

 One final aspect that needs covering is the transition part.
 We need a way to simulate the original D3 transitions when the data changes.